Classifying matchbox manifolds: Proofs of main theorems

+By the hypotheses of Theorem~\ref{thm-main3} the manifolds $M_1$ and $M_2$ are both strongly Borel, hence their finite coverings $M_{U_1}$ and $M_{U_2}$ satisfy the Borel Conjecture.
+The map $f_*$ induces a homotopy equivalence between them, as both have contractible universal covering spaces.
+Then by the solution of the Borel Conjecture for these spaces, there exists a homeomorphism $f \colon M_{U_1} \to M_{U_2}$ which induces the map $f_*$ on their fundamental groups.
+This completes the proof of Theorem~\ref{thm-main3}.

-\begin{remark} {\rm Given the choice of the clopen sets $U_1$ and $U_2$ in the above proofs, these sets are infinitely collapsible, so by refinement, we can assume that the conjugacy $\phi$ is induced on an arbitrary covering of $\mT^n$ for Theorems~\ref{thm-main2}, or $Y$ for Theorems~\ref{thm-main3}.
-As remarked in \cite{Davis2012}, the homeomorphism $h$ that is obtained from the solutions of the Borel Conjecture can be assume to be smooth for a sufficiently large finite covering.
-Thus, we conclude that the homeomorphism $\Phi \colon \fM_1 \to \fM_2$ obtained above can be chosen to be smooth along leaves. } \end{remark}
+\begin{remark} {\rm Note that the choice of the clopen set $U_i$ in the above proofs can be chosen to have arbitrarily small diameter, and hence the degree of the corresponding covering map $\pi_{U_i} \colon M_{U_i} \to M_i$ in \eqref{eq-collapse} can be chosen to be arbitrarily large.
+As remarked in \cite{Davis2012}, the homeomorphism $f$ that is obtained from the solutions of the Borel Conjecture can be assume to be smooth for a sufficiently large finite covering.
+It follows that the homeomorphism $h \colon \cS_{\cP_1} \to \cS_{\cP_2}$ obtained from Proposition~\ref{prop-inducedhomeos} can be chosen to be smooth along leaves. } \end{remark}